 Respiratory syncytial virus (RSV) is a widespread cause of respiratory illness and hospitalizations in infants and children worldwide.
-Since no vaccine against the virus exists, PATH’s RSV vaccine project is evaluating the feasibility for developing a RSV vaccine that can be delivered using a maternal immunization approach.
+Since no vaccine against the virus exists, PATH’s RSV vaccine project is working to advance the development of RSV vaccines that can be delivered using a maternal immunization approach.
 We are partnering with vaccine developers, universities, government agencies, and other research institutions to speed progress toward such a groundbreaking vaccine, which could help reduce RSV morbidity and mortality as well as the heavy economic burdens associated with caring for the sick.

 Advancing an RSV vaccine candidate in the clinic

-We are collaborating with vaccine developer Novavax, Inc. of Rockville, Maryland, to advance the development of a RSV fusion (F) protein vaccine candidate, which recently underwent a Phase 2 clinical trial in non-pregnant women of childbearing age in the United States.
-Results from the study support progression to the next stage of clinical testing.
-The partners are advancing the vaccine candidate to ultimately be administered to pregnant women so that high levels of maternal RSV antibodies can be transmitted to their newborns before birth, providing protection against infection in the early infancy period when the disease burden is the highest.
+We are advancing the clinical development of one or more RSV fusion (F) protein vaccine candidates up to proof-of-concept in pregnant women.
+Specifically, we are collaborating with vaccine developer Novavax, Inc. of Rockville, Maryland, to advance the development of its RSV F protein vaccine candidate, which has undergone Phase 2 clinical evaluations in non-pregnant women of childbearing age in the United States.
+Results from the studies support progression to the next stage of clinical testing.
+The partners are advancing the vaccine candidate to ultimately be administered to pregnant women so that high levels of maternal RSV antibodies can be naturally transferred to their newborns before birth, providing protection against infection in the early infancy period when the disease burden is the highest.

 Vaccine development portfolio snapshot

 PATH is building on established partnerships and developing new ones to address relevant scientific and technical issues in support of RSV vaccine development for a maternal immunization strategy.